 ††††† RELATES TO: KRS 325.270, 325.261(4)

-††††† (2) "AICPA" means the American Institute of Certified Public Accountants, the entity that prepared and graded the paper and pencil based Uniform CPA Examination and now prepares and grades the computer-based certified public accountant examination.
+††††† (2) "AICPA" means the American Institute of Certified Public Accountants, the entity that prepares and grades the Uniform CPA Examination.

 ††††† (3) "Business-related subjects" means courses that contain in the course prefix or title an indication that the course subject matter is one (1) of the following: business, finance, marketing, management, economics, computers, statistics, or accounting.

-††††† (5) "Major or concentration in accounting" means a minimum of thirty-nine (39) semester hours in business-related subjects of which twenty-seven (27) semester hours shall consist of accounting subjects.
+††††† (7) "Major or concentration in accounting" means a minimum of thirty-nine (39) semester hours in business-related subjects of which twenty-seven (27) semester hours shall consist of accounting courses.

-††††† (6) "NASBA" means the National Association of State Boards of Accountancy, which operates a nationwide computer data bank for candidates applying to sit for the computer-based certified public accountants examination.
+††††† (8) "NASBA" means the National Association of State Boards of Accountancy, which operates a nationwide computer data bank for candidates applying to sit for the Uniform CPA Examination.

-††††† (7) "Official transcript" means an official record from a college or university that specifies the college course work completed, degrees awarded, the date the degree was awarded, and contains an authorizing signature or seal.
+††††† (9) "Official transcript" means an official document issued by a college or university that specifies the college course work completed, degrees awarded, the date the degree was awarded, and contains an authorizing signature or seal.

-††††† (8) "Prometric or its successor" means the testing service in charge of administering the computer-based certified public accountants examination.
+††††† (10) "Prometric or its successor" means the testing service in charge of administering the Uniform CPA Examination.

-††††† (10) "Testing window" means the two (2) months out of each three (3) month period during a calendar year when an exam candidate may sit for the computer-based certified public accountants examination.
+††††† (12) "Testing window" means the two (2) months out of each three (3) month period during a calendar year when an exam candidate may sit for the Uniform CPA Examination.

-††††† (11) "Uniform CPA Examination" means the paper and pencil based version of the licensure examination administered by the board prior to January 1, 2004.
+††††† (13) "Uniform CPA Examination" means the computer based version of the licensure examination administered by the AICPA.

 ††††† Section 2.
 Examination Sections.
-The board has adopted the computer-based certified public accountants examination prepared by the AICPA as the examination every candidate seeking to receive a license shall sit for and obtain a passing grade.
-The sections to be included on this examination shall be:
+The board has adopted the Uniform CPA Examination prepared by the AICPA as the examination every candidate seeking to receive a license shall sit for and obtain a passing grade.
+The sections included on this examination shall be:

 ††††† Section 3.
 Grading Procedures and Acquiring Credit for Obtaining a Passing Score.
 (1) An exam candidate shall receive a passing score on all sections of the examination to be eligible to receive a license.